This was back in the 90s, I walked into an ATM on 23rd and 6th Avenue and a man was sprawled out on the floor.

-Traffic had started to move, and we were zooming across the bridge.
+Traffic had started to move, and we’re zooming across the bridge.

 “I tried to throw away her phone number.
 That little shred of paper.
 I tried a hundred times, but I just kept thinking … I kept thinking …”

-He thumped his cigarette out of the window.
-Unknown Brooklyn peeped at me through the girders of the bridge.
-We got all the way across and joined more gridlock on Flatbush.
+He thumps his cigarette out of the window.
+Mysterious Brooklyn peeps at me through the girders of the bridge.
+We get all the way across and join more gridlock on Flatbush.